rohith28/100DaysOfML/README.md

 * Batch Gradient Descent
 * Implementation of algorithm (Batch Gradient Descent) with out using ML library

+Code for impplementation of Linear algorithm using Gradient Descent can be found [here](https://github.com/rohith28/Training-Models/blob/master/Gradient%20Descent.ipynb)

 ### Day 7 : July 12 2018